nesheroj/AchievementComparer/README.md

 # WoW Achievement Comparer
 ## Introduction

-This is a hobby project I'm working to cover for the loss an old feature of the WoW Armory which was lost after the deprecation of the old community sites.
-This feature allowed you to compare two characters against each other and see which achievements they had in common, who had achieved more, etc...
+This is a hobby project I'm working on to cover for an old feature of the WoW Armory which was lost after the deprecation of the old community sites.
+This feature allowed you to compare two characters against each other and see which achievements they had in common, who had acomplished more, etc...

 ## Features

 * Simple, responsive and intuitive UI based on Blizz's Armory.
 * All requests to the WoW API are cached.
-* Purely client-side: no need to register, quick load, no need to place ads, can use a copy from the local filesystem.
+* Purely client-side: no need to register, quick load, hostings costs, can use a copy from the local filesystem.
 * Supports all regions and localizations.
-* Achievements have WoWHead Tooltips and links.
+* Achievements have Wowhead Tooltips and links.

 ## Roadmap